PanosK92/SpartanEngine/Documentation/CompilingFromSource/CompilingFromSource.md

 ### Notes
 - We built everything in "Release" configuration as all of the statically linked dependencies have been pre-compiled in "Release" mode and are located at **"Directus3D\ThirdParty\mvsc141_x64\"**.
 The "Debug" version of them consists of libraries of a larger size, large enough that it can't be uploaded to the repository.
 Ideally, the projects of the dependencies could be part of the **"Directus"** solution but for the time being any dependencies have to be built by the user.

-- Apart from including a project of each dependency into the **"Directus"** solution, scripts can be written which will automate whatever is possible.
+- Apart from including the project of each dependency into the **"Directus"** solution, scripts can be written which will automate whatever is possible.
 Feel free to contribute if you think you can help :-)